5.6 – Sampling from Populations

 Introduction

 Researchers generally can’t study an entire population.
 More generally, striving to study each member of a population is not necessary to arrive at answers about the population.
 For example, consider the question, does taking a multivitamin daily improve health?
 What are our options?
 Do we really need to follow every single individual in the United States of America, monitoring their health and noting whether or not the person takes vitamins daily in order to test (inference) this hypothesis?
-Or, can we get at the same answer by careful experimental design (see Dawsey et al 2014)?
+Or, can we get at the same answer by careful experimental design (see Schatzkin et al 2002; Dawsey et al 2014)?
 Supplement use is wide-spread in the United States, but both health and vitamin use differ by demographics.
 Young people tend to be healthier than older people and older people tend to take supplements more than younger people.

 A subset of the population is measured for some trait or characteristic.
 From the sample, we hope to refer back to the population.
 We want to move from anecdote (case histories) to possible generalizations of use to the reference population (all patients with these symptoms).
 How we sample from the reference population limits our ability to generalize.
 We need a representative sample: simple to define, hard to achieve.